 By providing as many different diverse habitats as possible you will encourage other species which birds feed upon.
 By allowing our gardens to grow wilder we provide more opportunities for birds to feed, nest and hide from predators.

 Birds are expert nest builders!
 If you have ever found an old birds nest you can appreciate just what intricate and amazing structures there are.
 Commonly made up of fine twigs, feathers, grasses, soil and sometimes fabric bird nests are nature’s duvets.

 The materials are painstakingly woven into a tight cup like structure providing a warm, snug compartment for incubation.
 The problem with most gardens is they are too tidy!
 Make sure you have plenty of organic debris around your garden so birds can find the materials they need to make good nests.

 Large grasses such pampas grass has perfect fluffy seeds to create warm bedding for chicks.
 Trees with long, thin and flexible stems such as birch are perfect for weaving a nests outer shell.
 Alternatively you can rake up moss from your lawn or leave out old pieces of wool.
-You can also buy fabric balls specifically made to provide birds with nesting materials.
+You can also buy fabric balls or coconut fibre specifically made to provide birds with nesting materials.

 Install nest boxes

 A lack of suitable nest sites is one of the main reasons for dramatic reductions in our bird populations.
 Historically birds would use hollow cavities in old trees or build nests in dense sheltered thickets such as hedgerows.

 Both of these have become increasingly rare in the past 100 years, hence nest boxes can become vital nesting sites.
 There are a variety of these on the market varying in size and material.
 Some bird species require a specific sized hole while others require a specific height from the ground.